sullivlo/Blackjack/README.md

 ## Blackjack

-     user clicks connect to server
+     ### user clicks connect to server
+          ToDo: Button Connect
+     Games that are avaible shown on textfeild
+          ToDo: Connect to new peer
+     The house becomes the player waiting for a connections A player connects to another player

      ToDo: change key word search button to a 'ready to play' button game will start when all conneced users are 'ready to play'

      user clicks 'Hold' button
           ToDo: End of user turn when user has gone over 21, got 21 or clicks 'hold"